darrenschwarz/TableValuedTest.Spike/README.md

 # TableValuedTest.Spike
-TableValuedTest Spike - A simple example of proposed implementation for our bulk search story.
+A simple proposed implementation for our bulk search story.

 ===========================================
 Setup
 ===========================================
-Run TableValuedTestCreationScript.sql
+Run TableValuedTestCreationScript.sql against your instance of sql server.

 ===========================================
 Test Stored Procedure in SSMS
 ===========================================
 /* run in SSMS using TableValuedTest */

 USE TableValuedTest;